+You might feel stuck and overwhelmed.
 You may feel you just want to run away and hide, even if it means leaving loose ends untied.
 The idea of trying to sort things out fairly may feel just too much if it means negotiating with your ex.
 But loose ends have a way of tripping you up, and in a few years when you are over the sadness and hurt, you might feel angry and resentful.